 1.6 Claims against a defaulter/expelled member found to be valid as prescribed in the relevant Rules / Bye-Laws and the scheme under the Investor’s Protection Fund (IPF) may be payable first out of the amount vested in the Committee for Settlement of Claims against Defaulter, on pro-rata basis if the amount is inadequate.
 The balance amount of claims, if any, to a maximum amount of Rs.
 10 lakhs per investor claim, per defaulter/expelled member may be payable to such claims being found payable under the scheme of IPF.

 Notes : 1.
 The term ‘constituent’ shall mean and include a client, a customer or an investor, who deals with a trading member of NSE for the purpose of acquiring and / or selling of securities through the mechanism provided by NSE.

 2. The term ‘trading member’ shall mean a member or a broker or a sub-broker, who has been admitted as such by NSE and who holds a registration certificate as a stock broker from SEBI.

-DISCLOSURE DOCUMENT This document is issued by the National Stock Exchange of India (hereinafter referred to as "NSE") in coordination with the Securities and Exchange Board of India (hereinafter referred to as "SEBI") and contains important information on trading in the Equities Segment of NSE.
+RISK DISCLOSURE DOCUMENT This document is issued by the National Stock Exchange of India (hereinafter referred to as "NSE") in coordination with the Securities and Exchange Board of India (hereinafter referred to as "SEBI") and contains important information on trading in the Equities Segment of NSE.
 All constituents are urged to read it before making a purchase or a sale in any security being traded on NSE.

 NSE/SEBI does neither expressly nor impliedly guarantee nor make any representation concerning the completeness, the adequacy or accuracy of this disclosure document nor has NSE/SEBI endorsed or passed any merits of participating in this trading segment.
 This brief statement does not disclose all the risks and other significant aspects of trading.